Category:

 Using Aline means no more switching between Word, DocuSign, and long email threads.
 Aline keeps everything in one place and cuts your contract turnaround down to minutes, not days.

 The standout feature?
 Real legal AI that actually understands contracts.
-We're not talking about auto-fill or copy-paste.
 Aline’s AI reads the document, knows your playbook, and points out what’s off (or just fixes it for you).

 With Aline, you can review third-party contracts, ask complex questions across thousands of agreements, or have it draft something from scratch.